-- Before a Foreign National Judge can officiate in NZ, under the Constitutional Rules and Regulations, their credentials will be checked by the Discipline concerned before their appointment is approved. - Should a Foreign National Judge become domicile in NZ it will be at the discretion of the relevant Discipline should that person be permitted to be President of the GJ under the Constitutional Rules and Regulations.
+- Before a Foreign National Judge can officiate in NZ, under the Constitutional Rules and Regulations, their credentials will be checked by the Discipline concerned before their appointment is approved. - 2.
+Should a Foreign National Judge become domiciled in NZ it will be at the discretion of the relevant Discipline should that person be permitted to be President of the GJ under that discipline's rules.